Please note: We will be closed to admissions on Sunday 25th July until 10am on Monday 26th July 2021 to enable us to move the rescue to new premises.

-Never try and force feed a hedgehog and do not put down food or water for any hog until it is has warmed up and is active again as it will be unable to swallow or digest.
+Do not put down food or water in a box for any hog until it is has warmed up and is active again as it will be unable to swallow or digest.
 The danger is the fluid/food will be inhaled.

 Orphaned hoglets - found out of the nest in day, or when the nest has been destroyed and the mother killed or injured.

 Injured hedgehogs - with open wounds, fractures, bites, burns, or trapped in some way.